 Participation in PSEO must result in a reduced course schedule at your high school.

-Please notify your school counselor of the final decision to participate in PSEO by the deadline in May preceding the upcoming school year.
+Please notify your school counselor of the final decision to participate in PSEO by May 30 preceding the upcoming school year.